desktop/desktop-trampoline/README.md

 that TCP socket, the implementation for every possible protocol like `GIT_ASKPASS` can live within the GitHub Desktop codebase instead of having multiple trampoline executables.

+## SSH Wrapper

+Along with the trampoline, an SSH wrapper is provided for macOS.
+The reason for this is macOS before Monterey include an "old" version of OpenSSH that will ignore the `SSH_ASKPASS` variable unless it's unable to write to a tty.

+This SSH wrapper achieves exactly that: just runs whatever `ssh` exists in the path in a way that will use `SSH_ASKPASS` when necessary.

+More recent versions of OpenSSH (starting with 8.3) don't require this wrapper, since they added support for a new `SSH_ASKPASS_REQUIRE` environment variable.